TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ::::::{exercise}
 :label: Exc:MatrixOps:RowOpsByElMatrices

-Describe in words which row operations are the effect of pre-multiplying a $4\times n$ matrix $A$ with the following elementary matrices:
+Describe in words which row operations are the effect of pre-multiplying a $4\times n$-matrix $A$ with the following elementary matrices:

 $$
   E_1 = \begin{pmatrix} 1 & 0 & 0 &  0\\